Dubai is a city I have always dreamed of visiting, and tonight Explorason gets to dream as he is suspended out over Dubai!

 After we exited the Metro, if you turn right and head down some steps, there is a shuttle bus that took us right to the front of the Dubai Mall.
 Saves a lot of walking.

 There is a whole area in Dubai Mall just for the lover of shoes.
-The entrance is graced with a giant colourful shoe.
+The entrance is graced with a giant colorful shoe.

 And in the Souk Market area is the famous Dinosaur skeleton.

-A beautiful sight to behold, and it came from USA to grace the world’s largest Mall.
+A beautiful sight to behold, and it came from the USA to grace the world’s largest Mall.

 Large camel statues adorn the Souk Market entrance at Dubai Mall.
 And opulence is all around in wonderful stores that seem to branch off in all directions.

-And being the end of Ramadan, finally the food is displayed and there is even camel chocolates!
+And being the end of Ramadan, finally, the food is displayed and there are even camel chocolates!

 We catch up here with friends from Australia.